Best Long Lasting Dog Chews to Keep Your Dog Busy

 Any of us would be devastated if our favourite pair of kicks got demolished, but the biggest offenders are often the cheapest: flip-flops.
 Everyone has a pair, or seven, of cheap foamy flip-flops that get tossed in the car for road trips and visits to the lake.
 The material of these shoes is a particularly appealing texture to dogs.

-They are easy to destroy, but the pieces that are swallowed are not going to digest easily.
+They are easy to destroy, but the pieces that are swallowed are not going to be digested easily.
 In fact, it might not digest at all.
 Intestinal blockages are more likely with spongy materials like these.

 Keep shoes, no matter how replaceable, out of reach.